ch1bo/garmin-otp-authenticator/README.md

 start`.

-Testing with all supported devices on every change is obviously infeasible, but the following list of devices should be considered as they are in way or the other special or representative:
+Testing with all supported devices on every change is obviously infeasible, but the following list of devices should be considered as they are in a way special or representative:

-- `vivoactive3`: the device of the creator of this widget (still), touch screen
+- `fenix847mm`: flagship model, ciq 5.0, amoled, touch, buttons, round
-- `vivoactive_hr`: an old api level 2.4.0 device with square screen, touch screen
+- `fenix8solar51mm`: bigger, mip screen, solar bezel
-- `fenix5`: good representative for api level 3.1.0, buttons only
+- `fenix6spro`: ciq 3.4, smaller, mip, buttons only, fenix 6 most popular (> 40%)
-- `fenix6`: good representative for api level 3.4.0, buttons only
+- `vivoactive4`: ciq 3.3, touch, less buttons, popular (> 13%)
-- `fenix7`: good representative for api level 4.2.0, touch screen
+- `venu3`: touch, less buttons, different action view
-- `venu2`: amoled (full color) higher resolution screen
+- `venusq2m`: rectangular shape
 - `instinct2`: semi-octagon shape with subscreen, black-white screen

 To run all of these in sequence, use `./run-in-docker.sh ./test-all.sh`.
 To